jkittley/LittleSense/readme.md

 ![System Overview](docs/img/architecture.svg)

 The project is centered around a RasperryPi which acts as a web server and radio receiver.
 Sensor devices (based on Arduinos for example) can transmit data to the server via the web API or through a radio channel such as RFM69.
-Please see the the respective readme files for more information.
 Detailed documentation can be found here: http://littlesense.readthedocs.io and in each folder there is a readme file which contains some helpful information when modifying the code.

 * Documentation: http://littlesense.readthedocs.io
 * Website: http://littlesense.org